Texas Gov. Greg Abbott signs bill banning transgender girls from participating in female sports in schools

 “The sports issue is the latest creative framing — it’s a Trojan horse,” O’Hara said.
 “If you ask women athletes, the participation of trans women and girls is not an issue in women’s sports.
 The issues are pay disparity, sexual abuse and harassment, and not enough media coverage.
 Not enough funding.
 Women’s sports have real challenges, none of which have anything to do with transgender girls.”

 Abbott is under pressure in his own party to move on legislative matters that cater to the state’s conservative base.
-The two-term governor is facing a primary challenge from Don Huffines, a conservative business owner who has criticized him for not taking stronger stances on matters ranging from coronavirus vaccine requirements to border security.
+The two-term governor is facing a primary challenge from Don Huffines, a conservative business owner who has criticized Abbott as not taking strong enough conservative stances on matters including coronavirus vaccine requirements and border security.

 Abbott recently sought to prohibit private businesses from requiring coronavirus vaccines for employees.
-Over the summer, Abbott asked the state to declare that gender-affirming health care for minors is child abuse after Huffines criticized him for not taking enough action on the subject, according to the Texas Tribune.
+Over the summer, Abbott asked the state to declare that gender-affirming health care for minors is child abuse after Huffines accused him of not taking enough action on the subject, according to the Texas Tribune.

-Advocates for the LGBTQ community say the law is another in a long list of measures that discriminate against transgender students and make them the target of bullying while riling up conservative voters.
-The Biden White House also stepped in to condemn the bill, with associate communications director Matt Hill tweeting last week that the measure is another “hateful” bill “disguised as legislation.”
+Advocates for the LGBTQ community say the law is another in a long list of measures that discriminate against transgender students and make them the target of bullying while energizing conservative voters.
+The Biden White House also stepped in to condemn the bill, with associate communications director Matt Hill tweeting last week that it was another “hateful” measure “disguised as legislation.”

-According to the Trevor Project, the Texas law is one of nine statewide bills signed into law this year that ban transgender youth from participating in school sports.
-The organization also noted that, in 2021 alone, the Texas legislature has proposed nearly 70 anti-LGBTQ bills, among them more than 40 that target transgender and nonbinary youth.
+According to the Trevor Project, the Texas law is one of nine statewide bills signed into law this year that restrict transgender youths’ participation in school sports.
+The organization also noted that, in 2021 alone, the Texas legislature has proposed nearly 70 anti-LGBTQ bills, among them more than 40 that target transgender and nonbinary youths.

-Research has shown that including transgender high school athletes in teams aligned with their gender identity has had no measurable impact on the success of cisgender athletes or reduced cisgender girls’ involvement in sports.